by Jason P., Director of Engineering at Shotzoom

 The Apple Watch® Series 1 doesn't have an onboard GPS chip.
 This means it utilizes the iPhone as its sole location provider.
 Whatever the iPhone is seeing in terms of location is what the Apple Watch will see and use.
 Additionally, if you turn off your iPhone or break the connection no more GPS information will be sent or found on Apple Watch 1.

-The Apple Watch® Series 2 introduced an onboard GPS chip.
-This allows the Apple Watch 2 to provide GPS updates without having to be connected to the iPhone.
-For the sake of battery life, the Apple Watch Series 2 will utilize the iPhone's GPS when it’s connected and available.
-Once disconnected from the iPhone GPS, the Series 2 will utilize its own internal GPS until a connection to the iPhone is re-established.
+The Apple Watch® Series 2 introduced an onboard GPS chip and Apple Watch Series 3 continues to have this hardware.
+This allows the Apple Watch 2 and 3 to provide GPS updates without having to be connected to the iPhone.
+For the sake of battery life, the Apple Watch Series 2 and 3 will utilize the iPhone's GPS when it’s connected and available.
+Once disconnected from the iPhone GPS, the Series 2 and 3 will utilize its own internal GPS until a connection to the iPhone is re-established.

 So when using Golfshot or Golfshot Plus on the course this leaves you with 3 primary ways to play #yourbestgolf with Apple Watch: